Orange Oatmeal Muffins

 Wheat Free Recipe

-Oranges and oatmeal, two incredibly healthful ingredients baked into tender muffins spiced with cinnamon or nutmeg create tender orange oatmeal muffins.
+Oranges and oatmeal, two incredibly healthful ingredients baked into tender Orange Oatmeal Muffins spiced with cinnamon or nutmeg create tender orange oatmeal muffins.
 Dates, nuts, raisins and molasses add even more flavor and nutrition.

 1 cup bean flour